husonlab/splitstree6/doc/user-manual.md

 #### LSA Tree

 The *LSA Tree* algorithm takes a Trees block as input and produces a Trees block as output.
-It extracts the LSA tree from a rooted network.
+It extract the LSA tree from a rooted network.

 Reference: [@Husonetal2012]